Addressing mode: Memory-mapped registers

 9999 Instruction counter) the trend has been to use only register address at the low end and to use only the first 8 or 16 words of memory (e.g. ICL 1900, DEC PDP-6/PDP-10).

-This meant that there was no need for a separate "add register to register" instruction – one could just use the "add memory to register" instruction.
+With registers mapped to a fixed location, there was no need for separate register-register instructions – one could just use the memory-register instructions with one operand being the fixed address of a register.
+Separate register-register move and arithmetic instructions could, in instruction sets with variable-length instructions, provide greater code density.

-In the case of early models of the PDP-10, which did not have any cache memory, if the "fast registers" option, which provided faster circuits to store the registers but still allowed them to be addressed as if they were in memory, was installed, a tight inner loop loaded into the first few words of memory ran much faster than it would have in magnetic core memory.
+In the case of the PDP-6 and the early models of the PDP-10, which did not have any cache memory, if the "fast registers" option, which provided faster circuits to store the registers but still allowed them to be addressed as if they were in memory, was installed, a tight inner loop loaded into the first few words of memory ran much faster than it would have in magnetic core memory.

 Later models of the DEC PDP-11 series mapped the registers onto addresses in the input/output area, but this was primarily intended to allow remote diagnostics.
 Confusingly, the 16-bit registers were mapped onto consecutive 8-bit byte addresses.

+The TI-990 family stored its general-purpose registers in memory, with a workspace pointer register pointing to a location in which the registers were stored.
+However, its operands have addressing modes that can directly access a register, so there is no need to address them as memory locations, and doing so would take more bytes of code and would take more CPU time.